Blaisedepauw/ada-website/datastory.md

   {% include Cluster_Wregion.html %}
 </div>

->Well, all these observations are very interesting, but now it's time to answer our dear Intello.
+>Well, all these observations are very interesting, but now it's time to answer our dear Ada.
 Here, I’ve compared the clusters we've identified with an official globalization indicator.
 For this, we will use the Made in Switzerland indicator from ETH Zurich, the KOF.

 <div style="width: 100%;display: flex; justify-content: center;">
   {% include Map_cluster.html %}